Vera Marmelo: the accidental photographer

 Vera is everything but the artist who perpetuates the self-image of being anti-artist.
 She won’t mind if you’ll call her a hipster, but that’s what people call artists these days who are “off.”
 I don’t think a label for her work has been created yet.

 I was eager to talk about her photography.
 Still, Vera kept finding a way to dodge the topic from the beginning.
 I quickly realized it was because her photography is an extension of others’ work (their music, performance, committal to their art) and not at all about her final product.

 I had been looking at this backward.

 “This isn’t my job.
 I’m not a photographer.
 I’m an engineer.”
 This passion that you see in her photos?
 That’s the same passion with which she talks about the music projects of her friends.

-I don’t know if she is going to do this for the next 50 years (she says probably not) but as long as her friends create music, there will be Vera Marmelo’s photography.
-You can follow Vera’s work on her page here.
+I don’t know if she will do this for the next 50 years (she says probably not), but as long as her friends create music, there will be Vera Marmelo’s photography.
+You can follow Vera’s work on her page.